FengD/musical-octopotato/README.md

 The following commands do not need to be executed in root mode, but they have to be all run with same privileges.

 Then execute the `run_local.sh` script, it will start the backend services.

+// TODO Tom
 You can now launch the frontend through the `TODO COMMAND` and test the application at: [TODOlink].

-To stop the system, run the `stop_local.sh` script.
+To stop the backend services, run the `stop_local.sh` script.

+##### Running the tests

+You can run the command `mocha -u tdd` in each backend subdirectory (`backend/users`, `backend/mixes`, `backend/mp3-files`) in order to run each service related test suites.

 ## Team
  * Fernando Garrigos: MP3-files upload/download service (backend) and login (frontend)
  * Ying Jiang: Frontend
- * Marc Karassev: Users and Mixes services, and MongoDB configuration (backend)
+ * Marc Karassev: Users and Mixes services, MongoDB and testing (backend)
  * Tom Veniat: Frontend
   // TODO who did what